hermonochy/scalc/README.md

 ```

 ## Notes
 The `requirements.txt` file points to an older PySimpleGUI version (4.60.5).
-Unlike Version 5.0.0, it does not need user registration or payment.
+Unlike Version 5.0.0 and above, it does not need user registration or payment.

 ## Future work
 - Add more scientific functions